Pallet (shelter)

-Pallet, established in 2016 and based in Everett, Washington, is a public benefit corporation focused on addressing unsheltered homelessness and improving employment opportunities.
-The company designs and manufactures rapid deployment shelters aimed at transitional housing to facilitate the move from homelessness to permanent living situations.
+Pallet, established in 2016 and based in Everett, Washington, was a public benefit corporation focused on addressing unsheltered homelessness and improving employment opportunities.
+The company designed and manufactured rapid deployment shelters aimed at transitional housing to facilitate the move from homelessness to permanent living situations.
 These shelters prioritize privacy and security with features such as lockable doors and on-site bathroom facilities.
 Designed for quick assembly, each unit can be set up within an hour.
 Pallet also extends its efforts to provide emergency housing solutions and assist communities in disaster situations.

 As a fair chance employer, Pallet hires individuals who have experienced homelessness, substance use disorders, or involvement with the criminal justice system, offering them stable employment opportunities.

+In September 2026, Pallet announced that the company would be shutting down its operations.

 Uses

 Pallet shelters have been deployed in transitional and supportive housing programs, aiding homeless individuals, including those recovering from surgery or illness.
 These shelter communities have provided assistance to diverse groups, such as veterans, formerly incarcerated individuals, indigenous populations, and those requiring pet-friendly accommodations.

 A village consisting of individual shelters along with support buildings can be constructed within weeks.
 Separate buildings can be utilized to provide services such as food provision, case management, security, and rehabilitation, depending on the needs of the community.

 As of 2022, Pallet's modular homes have been established in approximately 100 communities across states such as California, Minnesota, Hawaii, New Jersey, Vermont, and Washington.
 Reports from some agencies indicate that up to half of the residents have moved on to secure permanent housing.